cnthiesen/quantum-innovation-challenge/resources.md

 ## Quantum Computing Tools/Packages

 Use of the tools listed on this page is not a requirement.
 A diverse set of packages and implementations is encouraged.
-Likewise, multiple teams using the same package is not a problem, in part because implementations can remain private during the course of the hackathon.[<sup>(?)</sup>][faq]{:title="Does my GitHub repository need to be public?"} If you'd like to see a specific tool listed here, please navigate to the "Improve this page" link at the bottom of the page and open a pull request.
-See also the [Acceleration Consortium's curated list of optimization tools](https://github.com/AccelerationConsortium/awesome-self-driving-labs#optimization).
+Likewise, multiple teams using the same package is not a problem, in part because implementations can remain private during the course of the challenge and since solutions will still vary considerably.
+If you would like to see a specific tool listed here, please navigate to the "Improve this page" link at the bottom of the page and open a pull request.

 </li>